Antonbelleminds/belleminds-web/replit.md

 ### System Design Choices
 - **Development Server:** Binds to `0.0.0.0:5000` for Replit compatibility.
-- **Production Deployment:** Configured for autoscale deployment, supporting cross-origin deployment where frontend is static and backend runs on a separate Replit server.
-CORS is correctly configured for secure communication.
+- **Production Deployment:** Configured for autoscale deployment on Replit with custom domain (www.belleminds.ai).
+Both frontend and backend API routes run on the same deployment server.
 - **Database:** Neon PostgreSQL (Azure Frankfurt, EU) with `pg` client and connection pooling for optimal performance and EU data compliance.

 ## External Dependencies